Questions and Answers About Thumb Sucking

 How can I prevent thumb sucking?

-Which is worse: a pacifier or a thumb?
+Which is worse: pacifier or thumb?

-– The thumb is always available, and it is not a foreign object made of plastic.
+- The thumb is always available and it is not a foreign object made of plastic.

 - Thumb-sucking children have a lower risk of allergies.

-A children’s book is a wonderful way to talk about thumb sucking.
-The most famous children’s thumb sucking books are:
+A children's book is a wonderful way to talk about Thumb-sucking.
+The most famous children's thumb sucking books are:

-– Anna and Dedo: A Thumb Ventures Out
+- Anna and Dedo

 - Thumbs Up, Brown Bear